geopython/pygeoapi/docker/examples/sensorthings/README.md

-# Pygeoapi with SensorThings (STA)
+# Setting up a Pygeoapi Server with SensorThings (STA) Using Docker Compose

 This folder contains a Docker Compose configuration necessary to setup an example `pygeoapi` server using a STA endpoint.

 This config is only for local development and testing.